saflo76/shellkit/README.md

 - One or more metadata lists that internally instructs which files to recover (relative path) and the priority implicitly by the mere line order

-``frpo-4purge`` is commonly useful to run after a fruitful ``frpo-3sync`` execution, as it scans the recovery dir, matches the result with each passed list and when needed moves out the fully recovered entries in a new ``.done`` list.
-Now for each list we have an updated one shortened by removal of full recovered entries and a new one storing all these stripped entries.\
+``frpo-4purge`` is commonly useful after a fruitful ``frpo-3sync`` run, as it scans the recovery dir, matches the result with each passed list and when needed strips out the fully recovered entries appending them to a ``.done`` respective list.
+This list entries update is not integrated in ``frpo-3sync`` process as this one is prone to be often interrupted by user or other circumstances (for ex. failing disk gets stuck and needs to be turned off and reconnected).\
 Takes 2 or more arguments, 1st is the recovery dir, from 2nd can be passed any metadata lists to be stripped.